 “Chlorophyll binds to harmful procarcinogen chemicals—toxins that turn into [cancer-promoting] carcinogens when metabolized—and inhibits them from being absorbed into the intestines,” says Carly Brawner, holistic nutritionist and health coach at Frolic and Flow.

-“Some of the most important procarcinogens that chlorophyll binds to are aflatoxin-B1, which is a mold found on many grains, nuts, and beans, and heterocyclic amine toxins caused by meat cooked at high temperatures.”
+“Some of the most important procarcinogens that chlorophyll binds to are aflatoxin-B1, which is a mould found on many grains, nuts, and beans, and heterocyclic amine toxins caused by meat cooked at high temperatures.”

 As if that weren’t enough, it’s also been studied for the treatment of wounds and colon cancer.